 Bands she was allegedly associated with include Led Zeppelin, the Eagles, Bad Company, ZZ Top, and the Doobie Brothers.
 In 2005, Spin dubbed her“the world’s most notorious rock’n’roll groupie.”
 But she wasn’t just a 70s groupie.
 Hamzy was in it for the long haul.

 Hamzy was only 15 years old when she was with her first rock star, the drummer for Steppenwolf, Jerry Edmonton.
-Then she moved onto to Keith Moon of The Who and John Bonham of Led Zeppelin.
+Then she moved on to Keith Moon of The Who and John Bonham of Led Zeppelin.

 Drummers soon became her niche.
 “The drummers gravitated to me because they wanted to hear about John Bonham and Keith Moon,” she told Howard Stern in an interview.
 There was one drummer who got away, though.
 “I haven’t had Neal Peart.
 That I regret,” she said.